vavanych/project2redmine/README.md

 Parameter `task_default_redmine_tracker_id` is not required.
 If you omit it then Redmine's default tracker will be set.

+Add parameter `redmine_root` (f.e. redmine_root: /redmine) if you have custom web-root folder

 If you want to connect your MSP project to existing Redmine project instead of creating new one, please do the following:

 1. Add parameter redmine_project_id to settings list and set it to Redmine project ID (not uuid!).
 (It was not obvious how to get it from Redmine.
 Easy way is to get project in JSON format, for example, from URL `http://192.168.10.23:3500/projects/uute.json` for project described above.)
 2. Put real Redmine task IDs instead of 0 for tasks to be synchronized.

 ## Some limitations

-Redmine issue (task) can be appointed to one team member only so P2R expects no more than one synchronizable resourse per MSP project task.
-If more, an error will be reported and script stopped.
+Redmine issue (task) can be appointed to one team member only so P2R sets the first resource as task owner and the rest as watchers

 ## Synchronization